mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 for Yosys, as Synplify is commercial proprietary software.
 This is especially important for industry users who often have long and complicated synthesis flows.

-It's also worth noting that #cite(<Skouson2020>, form: "prose") introduced SpyDrNet, a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
+It's also worth noting that #cite(<Skouson2020>, form: "prose") (from the same lab as above) introduced SpyDrNet , a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
 SpyDrNet is a great general purpose transformation tool for research purposes, but again is a separate tool that is not integrated _directly_ into the synthesis process.
 We instead aim to make a _production_ ready tool, with a focus on ease-of-use, correctness and performance.

+Using a similar approach, #cite(<Benites2018>, form: "prose"), and their thesis @Benites2018a, introduce an automated TMR approach for use in Cadence tools.
+They distinguish between "coarse grained TMR" (which they call "CGTMR"), applied at the RTL module level, and "fine grained TMR" (which they call "FGTMR"), applied at the sub-module (i.e. net) level.
+Building on that, they develop an approach that replicates both combinatorial and sequential circuits, which they call "fine graine distributed TMR" or "FGDTMR".

+== Other automated TMR approaches
+Although the most commonly cited literature implements automated TMR post-synthesis on the netlist, other authors over time have explored other stages of the ASIC/FPGA synthesis pipeline to insert TMR, both lower level and higher level.

+On the lower level side, #cite(<Hindman2011>, form: "prose") introduce an ASIC standard-cell based automated TMR approach.
+When digital circuits are synthesised into ASICs (i.e. silicon ICs instead of FPGA gateware), they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit (PDK).
+For example, SkyWater Technology provides an open-source 130 nm ASIC PDK, which contains standard cells for NAND gates, muxes and more #TODO("citation?").
+The authors design a TMR flip-flop cell, known as a "Triple Redundant Self Correcting Master-Slave Flip-Flop" (TRSCMSFF), that mitigates SEUs on a process level.
+Since this is so low level and operates below the entire synthesis/place and route pipeline, their approach has the advantage that _any_ design - including proprietary encrypted IP cores that are (unfortunately) common in industry - can be made redundant.
+Very importantly, the original design need not be aware of the TMR implementation, so this approach fulfills our goal of making TMR available seamlessly to designers.
+The authors demonstrate that the TRSCMSFF cell adds minimal overhead to logic speed and power consumption, and even perform a real-life radiation test under a high energy ion beam.
+Overall, this is an excellent approach for ASICs.
+However, this approach, being standard-cell specific, cannot be applied to devices.
+Rather, the FPGA manufacturers themselves would need to apply this method to harden their FPGA (note that an FPGA is itself an ASIC).
+It would also appear that designers would have to design new standard cells for each fab and process node they intend to target.
+While TaMaRa will have worse power, performance and area (PPA) trade-offs on ASICs than this method, it is also more general in that it can target FPGAs _and_ ASICs due to being integrated directly into Yosys.
+Nevertheless, it would appear that for the specific case of targeting the best PPA trade-offs for TMR on ASICs, the approach described in @Hindman2011 is the most optimal one available.

+// future research topic! design a rad hardened FPGA using this approach!

+On the opposite side, several authors have investigated applying TMR techniques to HDL source code.

+#TODO("")

 = Timeline
-TODO
+#TODO("")

 #bibliography("proposal.bib", title: "References", style: "institute-of-electrical-and-electronics-engineers")